 Mexican food presents a world of options for incorporating seafood into healthy dinners any day of the week.
-This easy sweet and spicy shrimp skillet is near the top of the list in my rotation of easy recipes.
+This easy Sweet and Spicy Shrimp skillet is at the top of my list of rockstar weeknight recipes.

 This dish is perfect as the star of your Cinco de Mayo party, or as a show-stopping seafood dish alongside carnitas for your carnivorous family and friends.

-Bonus! it takes all the same sides (beans, rice, slaw, salad), toppings (cilantro, pickled onion, guacamole, pico) and delivery vehicles (tostada, soft tortillas, salad, nachos) as the meat options on every Mexican party table.
-So it’s an easy way to bring pescatarian options to the party.
+Plus it takes all the same sides (beans, rice, slaw, salad), toppings (cilantro, pickled onion, guacamole, pico) and delivery vehicles (tostada, soft tortillas, salad, nachos) as the meat options on your Mexican party table.

-To start, combine the honey, lime, chipotle powder (or adobo sauce), 1 tablespoon of oil and cumin in a small, microwave-safe dish.
+To start, combine the honey, lime, chipotle powder (or adobo sauce), cumin and 1 tablespoon of neutral oil in a small, microwave-safe dish.
 Heat for about 45 seconds in the microwave, stirring after 20 seconds.
 The goal is to liquify the honey and combine the flavors, not boil the sauce.

 Once the sauce has cooled to room temperature, pour over the raw shrimp and toss to marinate for 10 minutes.